Responsible Recycling of Electric Vehicles

 “Black Mass” is further processed to extract valuable components using two main extraction methods: pyrometallurgy and hydrometallurgy.

 Pyrometallurgy uses a furnace to separate pure metals such as cobalt.
-But this method is energy-intensive and destroys most of the valuable components like graphite.
+However, this method is energy-intensive and destroys most valuable components, such as graphite.

-The latter, hydrometallurgy, use acids and solvents to dissolve metals, including lithium.
+The latter, hydrometallurgy, uses acids and solvents to dissolve metals, including lithium.
 This method requires less energy and allows the recovery of non-metallic materials like graphite.

 However, using this method requires additional costs in treating wastewater to avoid pollution.
-According to the article, this is the favoured recycling method of the two.
+According to the article, this is the recycling method favoured by the two.

 Recycling Industries in the world

-The article mentions the following EV recyclers around the world.
-Canada’s Li-Cycle relies on hydrometallurgy and can recycle up to 95% of the materials in battery which can then be used directly to make new batteries.
-The company sends other parts of the EVs like plastic and copper to other recyclers.
+The article mentions the following EV recyclers around the world: Canada’s Li-Cycle relies on hydrometallurgy and can recycle up to 95% of the materials in batteries, which can then be used directly to make new batteries.
+The company also sends other parts of the EVs, like plastic and copper, to other recyclers.

 Redwood Materials, based in Nevada, uses a mixture of pyrometallurgy and hydrometallurgy for recycling.

-Two lithium-ion batteries makers: Northvolt based in Sweden and American Battery Technology based in Nevada, expanded their operations to include a recycling facility to recycle their batteries to recover lithium and other metals from expired batteries.
+Two lithium-ion battery makers, Northvolt, based in Sweden, and American Battery Technology, based in Nevada, expanded their operations to include a recycling facility to recycle their batteries to recover lithium and other metals from expired batteries.

-However, the largest recyclers are in China, according to the article.
-The country is the biggest EV manufacturers and should rightly follow that they should have the technology to recycle them with encouragement from their government.
+However, according to the article, the largest recyclers are in China.
+The country is the biggest EV manufacturer, and it should rightly follow that it should have the technology to recycle EVs with encouragement from its government.

 Australia’s EcoGrap extracts graphite from black mass to be reused to make anodes.
 South Korea’s SungEel HiTech is also building a facility that does the same thing.

-In the end, what would help these recyclers all over the world to efficiently and sustainably recycle EVs is that battery-makers design them with recycling in mind.
+In the end, what would help these recyclers worldwide to efficiently and sustainably recycle EVs is that battery makers design them with recycling in mind.

 Frank Blome, head of batteries at Volkswagen, says that their battery experts are working with its recyclers to make their tasks easier, adding that “anyone who takes something apart must first know how it was put together.”